 down on something hard or following a blow to the jaw.

-Headaches.
-In children with TM disorders, these
+- Headaches.
+In children with TMDs, headaches

 are often related to grinding the teeth (bruxism).